Air France–KLM: Wholly owned

 Until January 2017, Air France–KLM also fully owned Cobalt Ground Solutions the third largest ground handling company based at London Heathrow Airport.
 The company was formed on 1 April 2009 by merging the two ground services subsidiaries of Air France and KLM in the UK – formerly Air France Services Ltd (AFSL) and KLM Ground Services Ltd (KGS).
 Cobalt Ground Solutions was sold to Groupe CRIT, who purchased 100% of the company through its subsidiary Groupe Europe Handling.

 Air France Services Ltd (AFSL) was one of the major ground handling companies at Heathrow airport.
 AFSL was created on 15 January 1997 and was in the beginning a partnership between Air France and Servisair Ltd. Servisair then decided to pull out.

 The group also owns Cygnific which is one of the biggest Sales & Service Centres of Air France–KLM.
-Cygnific is actually a full subsidiary of KLM Royal Dutch Airlines, operating as an independent company with its own business strategy, operational processes and human resources policy.
+Cygnific is a full subsidiary of KLM Royal Dutch Airlines, operating as an independent company with its own business strategy, operational processes and human resources policy.
 Cygnific serves passengers and travel agents on behalf of KLM, Air France and Delta Air Lines.